Nephlim Modulation Systems

 Nephlim Modulation Systems (abbreviated NMS) is an American hip hop duo, consisting of Bigg Jus and Orko Eloheim.

 In 2003, the group released the first album, Woe to Thee O Land When Thy King Is a Child, on Big Dada.
-Allmusic gave the album 4 out of 5 stars.
+AllMusic gave the album 4 out of 5 stars.
 Imperial Letters of Protection was released on Big Dada in 2005.

+In 2023, Bigg Jus and Orko Eloheim are set to release the 3rd installment of the NMS projects entitled Liberation is the only thing left.
+The tentative release date will be August 2023.